fanhero/ai-challenge/CONTRIBUTING.md

-# Contributing to FanHero's Generative AI Challenges
+# Contributing to FanHero Generative AI Challenges

-We're excited that you're interested in contributing to FanHero's Generative AI Challenges!
+We're excited that you're interested in contributing to FanHero Generative AI Challenges!
 This document provides guidelines that will make the contribution process as smooth as possible.

 ## Contribution Process